 By registering, your team is committing to raise at least $6,000 for the Capitalize for Kids Foundation.
 Each team and each participant will have a unique fundraising page that they can use to collect online donations from friends and family.

-On June 5, 2020, your team will face off against your competitors in a series of fitness events – each one more challenging than the last.
+October 3, 2020, your team will face off against your competitors in a series of fitness events – each one more challenging than the last.

 Thank you to our presenting sponsor BNN Bloomberg, for supporting the 2019 Bay Street Games leading up to and on the day of the event.